Congress Satellite Activities

 Scientific Programme

-Participation is free but registration is required (link available soon). -
+Participation is free but registration is required.
+REGISTER HERE.

 This series provides an overview of advancements in machine perfusion, supported by the latest evidence, and compares available options.
 It is designed for junior surgeons, basic scientists, and researchers to gain a solid foundation in the science behind machine perfusion and stay updated on recent developments.